-The Advanced Placement Human Geography (APHG) course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
+The Advanced Placement Human Geography (APHG) course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of the Earth's surface.
+This college-level course has students investigate human behavior, cultural diversity, and how people interact within the space of the Earth.
 Students employ spatial concepts and landscape analysis to examine human social organization and its environmental consequences.
+This course also provides five units of study including agriculture, industrialization, urbanization, population, and culture.
 They also learn about the methods and tools geographers use in their science and practice.
 It is an excellent course for preparing students to become geo-literate youth and adults.
 Students are required to take the AP Human Geography Exam in May.